AshGw/litecrypt/README.md

 The main key which is a 32-byte random hex string is provided by `gen_key()` function.

-- **AES Key:** 32-byte random value derived from the main key with the KDF, hashed with SHA256 (1 time or [50..100000] times based on chosen number of iterations) mixed with the Salt.
+- **AES Key:** 32-byte random value derived from the main key with the KDF, hashed with SHA256 (1 time or [50..100000] times based on the chosen number of iterations) mixed with the Salt.
-- **HMAC Key:** 32-byte random value derived from the main key with  the KDF, hashed with SHA256 (1 time or [50..100000] times based on chosen number of iterations) mixed with the Pepper.
+- **HMAC Key:** 32-byte random value derived from the main key with  the KDF, hashed with SHA256 (1 time or [50..100000] times based on the chosen number of iterations) mixed with the Pepper.
+    - > *The higher the number of iterations, the longer it takes to encrypt/decrypt.*

-- **IV:** 16-byte random value
+- **IV:** 16-byte random value.
-- **Salt:** 16-byte random value
+- **Salt:** 16-byte random value.
-- **Pepper:** 16-byte random value
+- **Pepper:** 16-byte random value.
-- **Iterations:** 4-byte fixed value (you choose it based on requirements).
+- **Iterations:** 4-byte fixed value.
 - **KDF ID:** 4-byte fixed value used to auto-determine the Key Derivation Function (KDF) to use.
-- **Version:** 4-byte fixed value used to determine the major version with which the message has been encrypted (current version is 0).
 - **Ciphertext:** Variable size.